chenjief0628/ROMET-RNA/README.md

     ```

 - **Set the variables in `gene_mate.sh`**
+  Configure the installation paths and conda environments for the required RNA structure prediction tools.
   - *Set "deepfoldrna_path" to the path of DeepFoldRNA, and set "deepfoldrna_env" to the name of the python conda virtual environment for DeepFoldRNA, for example*
     ```bash
     deepfoldrna_path="path/DeepFoldRNA/"